Ati-Atihan: History

-The original celebration was known as the Fiesta de Santo Niño, which dates back to at least the 17th century.
+The origins of the Ati-Atihan celebration date back to 1212 AD, after a group of 10 Malay chieftains called ‘Datus’ fleeing from the island of Borneo settled on the island of Panay in the Philippines and were granted settlement by the Ati people.
+The celebration with a relation to Santo Niño known as the Fiesta de Santo Niño, dates back to at least the 17th century.
 It was part of the Catholic "fiesta system" employed by the Spanish colonial government to reinforce the reducciones policy that aimed to resettle natives on planned settlements built around a local church.
-In the 1950s, the festival, along with similar fiestas around the country celebrating the Santo Niño (like the Sinulog) increasingly began to resemble the Brazilian Carnival and the New Orleans Mardi Gras, incorporating music, street dancing, and body painting.
+In the 1950s, the festival, along with similar fiestas around the country celebrating the Santo Niño (like the Sinulog and Dinagyang) increasingly began to resemble the Brazilian Carnival and the New Orleans Mardi Gras, incorporating music, street dancing, and body painting.
 By the 1960s, the festival became even more commercialized as the Philippine Department of Tourism heavily promoted local festivals to national prominence.
 The festival now included elaborate exotic costumes (inspired by tribal attire from Papua New Guinea, Africa, and India).
 It culminated in 1972, when the festival's name was officially changed to Ati-Atihan.

-The festivity is claimed to be originally a native animist celebration of the anito (ancestor spirits), to which Spanish missionaries gradually added a Christian meaning.
+The festivity is claimed to have originally been a native animist celebration of the anito (ancestor spirits), to which Spanish missionaries gradually added a Christian meaning.
 The festival is also linked to the epic Maragtas.
 The epic claims that a group of 10 Malay chieftains, led by Datu Puti, fled the island of Borneo in the 13th century and landed on the island of Panay.
 Datu Puti made a trade with the Ati people and purchased the lowlands for a golden salakot, brass basins and bales of cloth.
 They gave a very long necklace to the wife of the Ati chieftain.
 Feasting and festivities followed soon after.
 Some time later, the Ati people were struggling with famine as the result of a bad harvest.
 They were forced to descend from their mountain village into the settlement below, to seek the generosity of the people who now lived there.
 The datu obliged and gave them food.
 In return, the Ati danced and sang for them, grateful for the gifts they had been given.

-However, the Maragtas epic is now regarded by modern historians as a legend, despite being once widely included in school textbooks and associated with the Ati-Atihan Festival.
+However, the historicity of the Maragtas epic is now being questioned by modern historians, despite being once widely included in school textbooks and associated with the Ati-Atihan Festival.
 The claim of its origins from the Maragtas or the Ati people is a modern addition, like its name.

 In 2012, the National Commission for Culture and the Arts (NCCA) and the ICHCAP of UNESCO published Pinagmulan: Enumeration from the Philippine Inventory of Intangible Cultural Heritage.
 The first edition of the UNESCO-backed book included the Ati-atihan Festival, signifying its great importance to Philippine intangible cultural heritage.
 The local government of Aklan, in cooperation with the NCCA, is given the right to nominate the Ati-atihan Festival in the UNESCO Intangible Cultural Heritage Lists.